panxin801/TF_ark_VDCNN/README.md

 In **wav.scp** they must have the same id, which thet are in different save path and different ark files.
 The id will used as tag in TFrecord file.

 ## TODO works
-2. how to use tf.Dataset as input pipeline;
+1. how to use tf.Dataset as input pipeline;
+2. How to change tf.layers.conv2d change to tf.nn.max_pool;